 The wrenching scene came after four police boats arrived in rapid succession.
 The first carried four bodies.
-The second boat had three more.
-The third and fourth also carried three bodies each.
+The second boat had three more, likewise the third and fourth.

 Each body was taken onto a stretcher on the dock in Jindo, draped in cloth.
-After an inspection, they were carried along a path guarded by police -- who were also shedding tears -- and past grieving family members.
+After an inspection, they were carried along a path guarded by police – who themselves shed tears – and past even more outwardly emotional family members.

-"Wake up!
-Wake up, please!" one man screamed.
+One man yelled out, “Wake up!
+Wake up, please!”